QUESTION TEXT: If you study history, then you will appreciate the vast…

 ANALYSIS: This argument has two conditional statements with the same necessary condition.
 It then incorrectly combines the sufficient conditions.
 You can’t do that.
 Here’s a parallel example:

-Therefore, Hillary Clinton is Donald Trump.
+Therefore, Queen Elizabeth is Princess Kate.
 Hopefully this demonstrates the flaw by analogy.
 You can’t combine sufficient conditions.

 To parallel the flaw, look for two statements with the same necessary condition.
 Any answer with statements that chain together is wrong.